l7mp/stunner/README.md

 The default installation scripts install an ACL into Kubernetes that blocks *all* communication from STUNner to the rest of the workload.
-This is to minimize the risk of an improperly configured STUnner gateway to [expose sensitive services to the external world](#security).
+This is to minimize the risk of an improperly configured STUNner gateway to [expose sensitive services to the external world](#security).
 In order to allow STUNner to open transport relay connections to the `udp-echo` service, we have to explicitly open up this ACL first.